hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-002 Perform Changes Process/CM01-002-02 Revision Control.md

 Revision Control applies only to changes executed within an established Program of Record (PoR) and Technical Data Package (TDP).
 ***

-Any changes to a drawing (DWG) file may initiate a new revision, including:
+Any changes to a drawing (DWG) file will initiate a new revision, including:
 * Technical Specifications
 * Notes
 * Parts List